 - In the first arc of Slayers Lina expresses a logical explanation for this trope: If you dwell on the fact that you only have a Million to One Chance, you'll go in expecting to fail, which guarantees that you will.

-- Also happens enough times in Tengen Toppa Gurren Lagann, to the point of lampshading it once it goes to its logical extreme: a zero percent chance.
-As Lordgenome's head states: "This operation had an almost zero percent chance of succeeding, but it seems that theoretical calculations are pointless with you."
+- Also happens enough times in Tengen Toppa Gurren Lagann.
+When anti-spiral Nia tells Simon that the probability of success is less than one percent, Simon says that as long as it is not zero, it's as good as 100%.
+Lampshaded and taken Beyond the Impossible when the Dai-Gurren Dan is faced with an actual zero percent chance.
+As Lordgenome's head states: "This operation had a zero percent chance of succeeding, but it seems that theoretical calculations are pointless with you."

-- In the two-part episode of Yu Gi Oh Zexal where Yuma duels Charlie McCoy, Charlie's Number gives him unearthly luck, enabling him to roll a six on his gamble-cards every time.
-Astral - who seems to have incredible skills with mathematics - keeps calculating how unlikely the odds of are of so many lucky rolls, and it gets annoying until it reaches the Stop Helping Me! level.
+- In the two-part episode of Yu-Gi-Oh!
+ZEXAL where Yuma duels Charlie McCoy, Charlie's Number gives him unearthly luck, enabling him to roll a six on his gamble-cards every time.
+Astral - who seems to have incredible skills with mathematics - keeps calculating how unlikely the odds of are of so many lucky rolls, and it gets annoying until it reaches the Annoying Video Game Helper level.